AdaptRetail/print-data/README.md

 # Adapt Print Data
-> 🚧🚧 This project is currently in development, breaking changes may occur. 🚧🚧

 > Create Adapt print templates locally and push directly to Adapt without thinking of anything

 ## Install